 If the effect has not been sufficient on methotrexate or other similar disease-suppressing agents (DMARDs) within 6 months and signs of persistent inflammation are found, treatment with biological drugs / bioequivalents (bDMARDs) is considered.

 - Most commonly used are TNF inhibitors (Remicade / Remsima (infliximab), Enbrel / Benepali (etanercept), Humira (adalimumab), Cimzia (certolozumab) and others, but also B-cell inhibitors MabThera (rituximab), IL-6 inhibitors RoActemra (tocilizumab), IL-1 inhibitors Kineret (anakinra) and the T-cell co-stimulator Orencia (abatacept) are in use

 - Bio-similar drugs ("Biosimilars") are almost identical to the biological ones (see above), but are usually less expensive.
-Investigations (Nor-Switch study) indicate that the effect is as good and the incidence of adverse reactions does not differ from the original preparations
+Surveys (Nor-Switch study) indicate that the effect is as good and the incidence of adverse reactions does not differ from the original preparations

 - Tofacitini (Xeljans) tablets are usually dosed 5mg twice daily

 - Baricitnib (Olumiant tablets are dosed 4mg once daily)

 - Upadacitinib (Rinvoq) 15mg once daily